seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 And little Luce with the white legs, and bouncing Barbary.

 **First Country Folk**
-And freckled Nell--that never fail'd her master.
+And freckled Nell - that never fail'd her master.

 **Gerald**
 Where be your ribands, maids?
 Swim with your bodies,